borkdude/deps-infer/README.md

 version-clj/version-clj {:mvn/version "2.0.1"}
 ```

-The ClojureScript dependency is a false positive because it matched on some of
-the namespace we use in this project.
-This can be improved.

 ## CLI options

 - `--repo`: The location of the mvn repo
 - `--sources`: The directory or directories of sources to analyze.
 You can
 combine multiple directories using the OS-specific path separator: `src:test`

+## Areas of improvement

+PRs welcome.

+- [ ] The ClojureScript dependency is a false positive because it matched on some of
+the namespace we use in this project.
+- [ ] Download an index of all of Clojars for better inferencing

 ## Troubleshooting